Appellate Division Courthouse of New York State: Other sculptures

-The far northern end of the annex's Madison Avenue facade contains a Holocaust Memorial by Harriet Feigenbaum.
+The far northern end of the annex's Madison Avenue facade contains a Holocaust memorial by Harriet Feigenbaum.
 The memorial was conceived in 1986 by Francis T. Murphy, chief justice of the First Department, who believed that "a symbol of injustice is just as important" to the court as the "symbols of justice" on the original courthouse.
-Sixty-two artists participated in a design competition for the memorial, with Feigenbaum being selected in 1988.
-It was dedicated on May 22, 1990.
 The sculpture consists of a map of the Auschwitz concentration camp at its base, as well as a 38 ft marble column intended to resemble the smokestack of a Nazi concentration camp.

 A golden sculpture of a female lawgiver, known as NOW, has been mounted atop the easternmost pedestal on 25th Street since 2023.
 Created by Pakistani-American artist Shahzia Sikander, the sculpture was intended to draw attention to gender inequality and gender biases.

 Interior

 The first story was built with an 18 ft ceiling, the second story has a 14 ft ceiling, and the third story has an 11 ft ceiling.
 In addition, there are a 10 ft basement and a sub-cellar.
 Siena marble, onyx, stained glass, and murals are used throughout the courthouse.

 The interior has artwork from ten muralists.
 Henry Siddons Mowbray, Robert Reid, Willard Leroy Metcalf, and Charles Yardley Turner were selected for the murals in the entrance hall, while Edwin Howland Blashfield, Henry Oliver Walker, Edward Simmons, Kenyon Cox, and Joseph Lauber were hired to paint murals in the courtroom.
 Alfred Collins had also been hired to design a courtroom mural but was replaced by George W. Maynard at the last minute.
-John La Farge was also hired to review the quality and consistency of the paintings and to adjudicate any artistic disputes that arose.
+In addition, John La Farge was hired to review the quality and consistency of the paintings and to adjudicate any artistic disputes that arose.
 The Baltimore Sun wrote that the courthouse was "the only public building in the United States that from the beginning was designed with a view to complete harmony of detail—architectural, mural decoration and sculptural effect".
 Blashfield later said that he feared the artwork had been overdone because of the massive efforts that went into decorating the building.
-Specially-designed furniture was made by the Herter Brothers.
+The Herter Brothers made wood-and-leather chairs and couches for the courthouse, some of which have dolphin-shaped armrests.